b04505009/MiniWeb/README.md

 `./install.sh`

 > Warning:
-> some package like tensorflow would influence on the install of joy
+> Some package like tensorflow would influence on the install of joy.
 > Thus, joy should be installed before those package.

 ## Usage